 Students with a combined GRE (verbal and quantitative) score of less than 300 may be accepted conditionally into the program at the discretion of the Director of Graduate Studies, provided they meet all other requirements for admission.
 Conditional admission requires that the student retake the GRE and receive the required minimum scores (listed above) before or during the first semester of graduate coursework.

 Students with fewer than 21 undergraduate credit hours in history will be required to take additional history courses to bring their total undergraduate hours up to the required number.

-Applicants must submit the following materials to the University of Louisville School of Interdisciplinary and Graduate Studies, Graduate Admissions:
+Applicants must submit the following materials to the University of Louisville Graduate School:

-- A completed graduate application; application fee (available online at louisville.edu/graduate/apply)
+- A completed graduate application form and application fee

 - Official transcripts, verifying the receipt of a BA from an accredited institution